vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 12 Wind Energy
 194
-- Harnessing wind is relatively low-tech and straightforward; Wind has decent efficiency-typically 40-50%-in extracting en- ergy from the oncoming wind;
+- Harnessing wind is relatively low-tech and straightforward; Wind has decent efficiency-typically 40-50%-in extracting energy from the oncoming wind;
 Life-cycle CO2 emissions for wind is only 2% that of traditional fossil fuel electricity [^68];
 Growth in the wind sector points to economic viability;
 ▸ Wind is able to scale up to cover a meaningful fraction of energy